vikaspatel15793/todoApp/README.md

-Todo Application
+# Todo Client Application

-This project was generated with Angular CLI version 1.6.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.

-Blog
-Please check more detail on our blog angular-5-todo-application

-NodeJS dependancy
+## NodeJS dependancy
-Install NodeJS dependancy using npm install
+Install NodeJS dependancy using `npm install`

-Development server
+## Development server

-Run ng serve for a dev server.
-Navigate to http://localhost:4200/.
+Run `nmp start` for a dev server.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Build
+## Build

 Run ng build to build the project.
 The build files will be stored in the dist/ directory.

+# Todo Server Application

+## Required installation
+- JDK 8 or Mode

+## Run Application
+- First build mvn project using  `mvn clean install`.
+- Go to target folder and run the jar file using `java -jar todo-server-0.0.1-SNAPSHOT.jar`